mehdi-mirzapour/RezoJDM-SDS/README.md

 ```

 ### License
-RezoJDM-SDS is MIT-licensed, as can be found in the LICENSE file.
+RezoJDM-SDS is released under the MIT license.